Oil & Gas Support Services

 Recent Developments

-- Producer prices for oil and gas support services rose 5.1% in September compared to a year ago after increasing by 1.4% in the previous September-versus-September annual comparison, according to the latest US Bureau of Labor Statistics data.
-Industry producer prices are at record highs amid recent record production and falling prices for crude oil and natural gas.
-Employment by oil and gas support services firms dipped 1% year-over-year in September, while the average industry wage climbed 5.6% over the same period to a new high of $34.90 per hour, BLS data show.
+• Producer prices for oil and gas support services fell 1.3% in December compared to a year ago after rising by 4% in the previous December-versus-December annual comparison, according to the latest US Bureau of Labor Statistics data.
+Industry producer prices have eased somewhat from last summer's record highs that were driven by record production and falling prices for crude oil and natural gas.
+Employment by oil and gas support services declined 1.1% year over year in November, while the average industry wage climbed 7.4% over the same period to $34.35 per hour, BLS data show.
+Sales for the US oil and gas support services industry are forecast to grow at a 7.09% compounded annual rate from 2024 to 2028, faster than the growth of the overall economy, according to the Interindustry Economic Research Fund.

 Get A Demo